Sam Stone (John Prine)

 "Like a Rolling Stone" (Bob Dylan) Violates rule of economy, but also a great, great song.
 "Tangled up in Blue" might actually be a better song.

-"Thunder Road" (Bruce Springsteen) Can't sustain that great take-off, "you can hide 'neath your covers" though tries, brilliantly.
+"Thunder Road" (Bruce Springsteen) Can't sustain that great take-off, "you can hide 'neath your covers and study your pain" though he tries, brilliantly.
 In the end, it's just a trifle indulgent, a trifle too self-consciously monumental.
 A trifle.
+On some days I prefer "Jungleland".

 "Don't Think Twice, It's Alright" (Bob Dylan) is as good or better than any other song on the list.
 All right, seven.